 The greener the cell becomes, the higher the probability that the column section will also appear on any shopper journey that crosses by row section.

 It is worth noting that the correlation matrix is rarely symmetrical.
-This is due to the fact that each shopper journey is different and therefore crosses a diverse number of categories. i.e., The number of shoppers that visit the Vegetable category is not the same as the Bakery category.
+This is due to the fact that each shopper’s journey is different and therefore crosses a diverse number of categories. i.e., The number of shoppers that visit the Vegetable category is not the same as the Bakery category.
 Therefore, the probabilities of correlating these categories vary.

-For instance, let’s assume that we are analyzing 50 journeys in one of our supermarkets and all the journeys stop at the Vegetable category (green boxes) but only 10 of those journeys stop also at the Bakery category (green + purple boxes).
+For instance, let’s assume that we are analyzing 50 journeys in one of our supermarkets and all the journeys stop at the Vegetable category (green boxes) but only 10 of those journeys stop also in the Bakery category (green + purple boxes).
 The cross-correlation between the Vegetable and Bakery categories would be 20% as only one-fifth of the shoppers followed this journey.
 However, if we measure the correlation backward (that is, from the Bakery to the Vegetable categories) the result would be 100% as all the registered journeys that stopped at Bakery did also stop at the Vegetable category during their purchases.

 The Correlation Matrix is a powerful tool that opens new ways of visualization of our shoppers’ behavior.
 With the aid of this metric, our clients are able to measure the linkages between their categories in an empirical way generating an uplift in sales and increasing their competitive edge.
 The next article continues this interesting topic maximizing the sales using this particular tool.
 Its application is directly used for cross-selling analytics and in-store decisions.
 Due to this increased visibility, our clients manage their stock in a more agile manner and limit the risk associated with today’s forever changing landscape within the Retail Industry.